A Lifetime Of Oral Health Starts Early with Your Pediatric Dentist!

 My Child Is Scared!

 You can help ease your child into dental care by helping them develop a good attitude about it.
-Many children can be scared of an unfamiliar place, and the thought of someone poking around in your mouth isn’t exactly calming for most kids.
+Being in an unfamiliar place can scare many children.
+Plus, the thought of someone poking around in your mouth isn’t exactly calming for most kids.

-By enforcing the importance of oral hygiene early – even before the first tooth – your child can learn to see the dentist as an ally and not someone to be scared of.
+It’s important to enforce the importance of good oral hygiene early.
+This applies even before the first tooth.
+Dy doing this, your child can learn to see the pediatric dentist as an ally and not someone to be scared of.

 What Will My Child’s Appointment Be Like?